 What's here is my own personal record of what I've done.
 Reasons for putting it up on the website are twofold:

 If you have any observations/comments/complaints about what's here feel free to email me.

 More general information is available on the home page - which is where you are now.
-For example the MFRS will take you to a section which covers some general observations about Linux on thin clients and some specific stuff I've written about using Tiny Core Linux.
+For example the LINUX button will take you to a section which covers some general observations about Linux on thin clients and some specific stuff I've written about using Tiny Core Linux.

 It is a physically small low-powered (both in terms of computing power and electrical power consumption) computer.
-It has no mechanical disk and has an operating system and a few basic applications embedded in some flash memory along with some RAM.
+It has no mechanical disk, no fan and has an operating system and a few basic applications embedded in some flash memory along with some RAM.
 It's been designed to effectively act as a terminal to a central server.
 Usually the operating system is an embedded version of Windows - starting with Windows CE thru to the latest version depending on the age of the hardware - or Linux.
 The "applications" are usually implementations for Windows Terminal Services (RDP) and Citrix ICA.

 The concept behind them is for businesses to run all of their applications on a central group of servers and have users remotely log onto a desktop session on these servers to access their applications and data.
 The advantages with this type of set-up are centralised management and reduced hardware cost as users only need a small, inexpensive client device (the thin terminal) instead of a fully functional desktop computer.

 Also, in my trawlings of the Web, I've come across one individual with a largish family who has actually used them this way at home to reduce his own personal IT budget!